klaemo/react-es6/Readme.md

 - `marked` instead of `showdown` because the latter isn't compatible with browserify.
 - `whatwg-fetch` (the [proposed](https://fetch.spec.whatwg.org/) replacement for XHR) instead of jquery.

+## Babel

+As of Babel 6.0 we need to explicitly install all the presets we want to use.
+For this tutorial that's going to be `babel-preset-react` for the React related transforms and `babel-preset-es2015` for the ES6/ES2015 syntax.

+The presets are enabled in `.babelrc`.

 ## Result

 I particularly like how `fetch` and ES6 arrow functions transformed this: